 - Cristina Enea Park

 Accommodation: The film-themed Hotel Estoria7 is set by the River Urumea in the former Astoria Cinema.
 Each room is uniquely dedicated to an actor or director who has visited the city.
-Only 200m from Zurriola beach, Koba Hostel offers backpackers a cool space to hang out with a surfer atmosphere and free breakfast.
+Only 656 feet from Zurriola Beach, Koba Hostel, offers backpackers a cool space to hang out with a surfer atmosphere and free breakfast.

-This route is nearly 1000km but only takes 5 hours via high-speed train to complete.
-It gives you a tour of the best that Spain has to offer, but allows a reasonable amount of time to spend in the three biggest cities in Spain.
+This route is nearly 621 miles but only takes 5 hours via high-speed train to complete.
+It gives you a tour of the best that Spain has to offer but allows a reasonable amount of time to spend in the three biggest cities in Spain.

 Day 1: Barcelona